Pitu7944/pitu_multiJob/README.md

 ## Looking for help adding Translation Support!

-> if you are interested please dm me on Discord!
+> if you are interested please dm me on Discord ( Pitu7944#2711 ) !

 ## Installation
 <b>Dependencies</b>